Distance: 26.7 miles (round-trip)

 Antarctic Kayaking

 To explore Antarctica, there are excursions in the morning and the afternoon, either by motorized Zodiac boat or by kayak.
 Before we disembark, we head to the mudroom and put on our dry suit, kayaking booties, kayak skirt, and PFD.
 There is a door leading to the side of the ship where we haul our kayaks outside.
 There are also sturdy inflatable Zodiac boats ready to ferry us to the primeval polar continent.
-We see by penguin colonies, lounging seals, and the remnants of whaling ships and explorers from bygone eras.
+We see penguin colonies, lounging seals, and the remnants of whaling ships and explorers from bygone eras.

 Sea kayaking is the ultimate way to reveal Antarctica’s treasures.
 At water level, the craft is inviting to colossal whales and curious seals alike.
 The pace ensures that you see each facet of the kaleidoscopic terrain and hear each piece of ice beneath.